-This card also has the capability to add load resistors to terminate the communications lines.
-RS485 communications requires that one transmitter supply a bias voltage to ensure a known "zero" state when all transmitters are off.
+The card supports RS422 communications and uses differential balanced drivers for long range and noise immunity.
+It also has the capability to add load resistors to terminate the communications lines.
+RS422 communications requires that a transmitter supply a bias voltage to ensure a known "zero" state.
 Also, receiver inputs at each end of the network should be terminated to eliminate "ringing".
 The card supports biasing by default and supports termination by jumpers on the card.
 If your application requires the transmitter to be un-biased, please contact the factory.